rebing/graphql-laravel/Readme.md

 ### Creating a mutation

-A mutation is like any other query, it accepts arguments (which will be used to do the mutation) and return an object of a certain type.
+A mutation is like any other query, it accepts arguments (which will be used to do the mutation) and returns an object of a certain type.

 For example a mutation to update the password of a user.
 First you need to define the Mutation.